-Current Approaches In Education for Gifted and Talented Children Staff Contact: Dr Alan Watson CP15 S1 or S2 HPW2
+Current Approaches in Education for Gifted and Talented Children

 The aim is to assist teachers to identify contexts which facilitate or impede the full development of high intellectual potential in children.
 The subject critically examines the theories of giftedness and talent which currently influence Australian schools and education systems.
 Current research on the cognitive and affective development of gifted and talented children is examined for its applicability to the development of programs and curricula for gifted students, both in the regular classroom and in special settings, such as, withdrawal programs, opportunity classes, interest clubs and mentor programs.